 · Meets and exceeds ANSI A118.3 specifications.

-Should not be installed when ambient surface temperature is lower than 50°F (10°C) or higher than 95°F (35°C).
-Some ceramic tile, marble or stone can be scratched, stained or darkened by epoxy resins.
-Tile with high absorption, surface porosity or rough, textured surfaces and certain types of porcelain may require sealing prior to grouting to prevent staining.
-Color variation can occur due to tile type, tile porosity, jobsite conditions, application and cleaning techniques.
+Should not be installed when the ambient surface temperature is lower than 50°F (10°C) or higher than 95°F (35°C).
+Some ceramic tile, marble, or stone can be scratched, stained, or darkened by epoxy resins.
+Tile with high absorption, surface porosity, or rough, textured surfaces and certain types of porcelain may require sealing prior to grouting to prevent staining.
+Color variation can occur due to tile type, tile porosity, job site conditions, application, and cleaning techniques.

-Mix with a trowel or low speed mixer (less than 300 rpm) to achieve a smooth, lump-free consistency.
+Mix with a trowel or low-speed mixer (less than 300 rpm) to achieve a smooth, lump-free consistency.
 The mixture can be immediately used.
-Periodically restir to keep the mixture workable, but do not add water, which can weaken the product, cause color variation and possible cause shrinkage, cracks and pinholes.
+Periodically stir to keep the mixture workable, but do not add water, which can weaken the product, cause color variation and possibly cause shrinkage, cracks, and pinholes.
 Discard grout when it becomes too stiff to work.
 Use the mortar within the bucket life of 90-120 minutes based on ambient temperature.
 Best results occur when 80-90% mixed mortar is placed in cooler work areas and not left in the container to gain heat.